crisprVerse/Tutorials/Design_PairedGuides/README.md

 ```

 Similar to the `findSpacers` function in `crisprDesign`, we will need to
-specify a BSgenome package containing the reference genome DNA
+specify a `BSgenome` object containing the reference genome DNA
 sequences:

 ``` r